 Your dentist may use some or all of the different types of sedation available.
 Dentists often use sedation medications in conjunction with local anesthetic injections that numb your mouth while the dentist works on your teeth.
-Most people call this Novocain, but this drug is no longer used as better ones are available.
+Most people call this Novocain, but this drug has been replaced as better ones are available.
 Most dentists now use Lidocaine instead.

 One of the most commonly used types of sedation dentistry is nitrous oxide.
-This is commonly called laughing gas.
+It is known as laughing gas.
 While you may not necessarily be laughing, you will feel very relaxed.
-The effect is similar to having a couple of glasses of wine, but the effects quickly wear off after the dentist removes the nasal breathing apparatus.
+The effect is similar to having a couple of glasses of wine.
+Unlike wine, the effects quickly wear off after the dentist removes the nasal breathing apparatus.
 In fact, the effects are so short-lived, you can usually drive yourself home immediately following your appointment.

 Also referred to as enteral sedation, oral sedation is taking a medication by mouth.
-The prescription drug Halcion, which is normally prescribed for insomniacs, is a common choice among dentists.
+The prescription drug Halcion, prescribed for insomniacs, is a common choice among dentists.
 Be sure to let your dentist know if you are on any opioid medications as their use is contraindicated with Halcion.
-You should also avoid grapefruit and grapefruit juice as it can increase side effects.
+You should also avoid grapefruit and grapefruit juice, as it can increase side effects.

 With intravenous medication, your dentist or the nurse will start an IV in a vein in your hand or arm to inject the medication directly.
 Frequently used medications include midazolam, propofol, ketamine, and dexmedetomidine.
 The dentist uses these drugs when they want to induce a deeper level of sedation.